Potomac-class frigate

+The Raritan or Potomac-class frigate was a class of nine heavy United States Navy frigates which were in operation through much of the 19th century.
+The ships were intended to be constructed slowly for the sake of build quality, and entered service between the 1820s and 1860s due to a lack of funding.
+The design was based on the prior original six frigates of the United States Navy and Java-class frigates, but had become outdated by the time the last ships of the class entered service.
+They served in various conflicts, most notably the Mexican-American War and American Civil War.
+By the end of the latter, four members of the class had been sunk and those remaining were repurposed, with the last disposed of in 1912.

 Development

 Of the original six frigates of the United States Navy, the three designed to carry 44 guns achieved early success during the War of 1812.
 In response, Congress authorized the construction of six additional 44-gun heavy frigates, which became known as the Java class in 1813.
 However, their wartime construction proved detrimental; in the rush to complete the ships quickly, the quality of materials and craftsmanship suffered.
 Only two vessels of the class entered service, both of which had short operational careers due to issues regarding their hurried development.

 Four years later, Congress authorized the construction of nine additional frigates as part of a peacetime "gradual increase" of the Navy.
 In an effort to avoid a repeat of the Java class, the Navy emphasized a deliberate construction process, which allowed time to source high-quality materials and ensure quality craftsmanship.
 Congress did not allocate sufficient funding to complete all of the newly authorized frigates.
 Instead, the Navy adopted a strategy of constructing the ships nearly to completion, after which they were laid up in shipyards under protective structures.
 This approach was intended to preserve the hulls, as launching the ships prematurely would have led to rapid deterioration and would have been costly.
 The plan was to launch and complete each vessel in the event of war, thus retaining the quality vessels without the high cost associated with maintaining them during peacetime.